 The samples are made from epitaxial TiN films exhibiting monocrystalline quality and structural uniformity~\cite{Saveskul}.
-The 5-nm, 9-nm, and 20-nm thick TiN are grown on c-cut sapphire substrates at a temperature of 800$^{\circ}$C by dc reactive magnetron sputtering from a 99.999\% pure Ti target.
-Films are grown in an argon-nitrogen environment at a pressure of 5 mTorr and an Ar:N$_2$ flow ratio of 2:8\,sccm.
-Before lithographic processing, the films exhibit the high $T_\mathrm{c}$ values and the low values of normal-state sheet resistance $R_\mathrm{s}$: $T_\mathrm{c} = 4.07$\,K, $R_\mathrm{s} = 60$\,$\Omega$/sq, $T_\mathrm{c} = 5.12$\,K, $R_\mathrm{s} = 9$\,$\Omega$/sq, and $T_\mathrm{c} = 5.6$\,K, $R_\mathrm{s} = 3.5$\,$\Omega$/sq for 5-nm, 9-nm, and 20-nm films, respectively.The values of $R_s$ are determined above the RT - at 6\,K. The samples are patterned into bridges and meander using optical lithography, scanning electron-beam lithography and plasma-chemical etching.
-The samples, labeled as A1 - A3,~B6 - B10, and C1 in \autoref{T1}, have a two-contact bridge structure, and in this case RT is studied in a quasi-four-probe configuration (q4p).
-The samples, labeled as B1-B5, are Hall \anna{bars}, and RT is investigated in a four-probe configuration (4p). \autoref{figure_num_1} shows an SEM image of a representative TiN sample in our study (B6).
-Images for other configurations are presented in the Supplemental material~\cite{Suppl_Data}.
-To characterize the sample quality, we estimate sheet resistance after lithographic processing as $R_\mathrm{s} = R_n/N_\mathrm{s}$, where $R_n$ is normal-state resistance $R_\mathrm{n}$ at 6\,K, $N_\mathrm{s} = L/w$ is the number of squares in the sample, where $w$ and $L$ are the width and the length of the narrow part of samples.
-Taking into account the contact resistance, which is about 200 $\Omega$ and 3 $\Omega$ for 5-nm and 9-nm thick two-terminal samples~\cite{Suppl_Data}, we obtain $R_\mathrm{s} = 90 \pm 10$\,$\Omega$/sq,\,$9.5 \pm 0.5$\,$\Omega$/sq and $3.5 \pm 0.3$\,$\Omega$/sq for 5-nm, 9-nm, and 20-nm TiN, respectively.
+The TiN films with thicknesses of 5 nm, 9 nm, and 20 nm were grown on c-cut sapphire substrates using DC reactive magnetron sputtering from a 99.999\% pure Ti target at a temperature of 800$^{\circ}$C. The films were grown in an argon-nitrogen environment at a pressure of 5 mTorr with an Ar:N$_2$ flow ratio of 2:8\,sccm.
+Before lithographic processing, the films exhibited high critical temperatures ($T_\mathrm{c}$) and low normal-state sheet resistance ($R_\mathrm{s}$): $T_\mathrm{c} = 4.07$\,K, $R_\mathrm{s} = 60$\,$\Omega$/sq, $T_\mathrm{c} = 5.12$\,K, $R_\mathrm{s} = 9$\,$\Omega$/sq, and $T_\mathrm{c} = 5.6$\,K, $R_\mathrm{s} = 3.5$\,$\Omega$/sq for 5 nm, 9 nm, and 20 nm thick films, respectively.
+Here, the values of $R_\mathrm{s}$ are determined above the RT at 6\,K. The samples were patterned into bridges and meander structures using optical lithography, scanning electron beam lithography and plasma chemical etching.
+The samples, labeled as A1 to A3 and B6 to B10 and C1, as shown in table~\ref{T1}, have a two-contact bridge configuration, and in this case, the resistance was measured in a quasi four-probe (q4p) configuration.
+The samples, labeled as B1-B5, are Hall bars, and the resistance was measured in four-probe (4p) configurations.
+Figure~\ref{figure_num_1} shows a scanning electron microscope (SEM) image of a representative sample of TiN (B6) used in this study.
+Other configurations are presented in the supplementary material~\cite{Suppl_Data}.
+To characterize the quality of the samples, we estimate the sheet resistance after lithographic processing using the formula $R_\mathrm{s} = R_\mathrm{n}/N_\mathrm{s}$, where $R_\mathrm{n}$ represents the resistance in the normal state at 6\,K, $N_\mathrm{s} = L/w$ is equal to the number of squares in the sample, where $w$ and $L$ are the width and the length of the narrow part of samples.
+Considering the contact resistance values of approximately 200 $\Omega$ and 3 $\Omega$ for two-terminal samples with thicknesses of 5 nm and 9 nm thick, as reported in the supplementary material~\cite{Suppl_Data}, the following values for the sheet resistance were obtained: $R_\mathrm{s}$ = 90 $\pm$ 10 $\Omega$/sq, 9.5 $\pm$ 0.5 $\Omega$/sq, and 3.5 $\pm$ 0.3 $\Omega$/sq for TiN with thicknesses of 5 nm, 9 nm and 20 nm, respectively.